-- 91. When I first went in to St Mary's the governor asked me to sit down and have a chat because he knew I had done a bit of boxing and he brought in KDY who had been a boxer. - 92.
-One day I was sparring, which meant I wasn't to hit just fob or deflect punches with a guy guy guy He was a monster of a boy from Stirling, big built and he just started swinging at me, no jabs or punches and he hit me a few times so I stuck the head on him. - 93.
+- 91. When I first went in to St Mary's the governor asked me to sit down and have a chat because he knew I had done a bit of boxing and he brought in kdy who had been a boxer. - 92.
+One day I was sparring, which meant I wasn't to hit just fob or deflect punches with a guy He was a monster of a boy from Stirling, big built and he just started swinging at me, no jabs or punches and he hit me a few times so I stuck the head on him. - 93.
 KDY jumped into the ring, but what bothered him more than anything was that there was a new female member of staff that came in and he'd been chasing her.
 I know they ended up getting together but because he was talking to her and not watching what was happening in the ring.
 He didn't see this guy swinging and swinging, he just saw me stick the head on the boy.
 KDY dragged me like a rag doll out the ring, into the boys' toilets where he punched and kicked me all over the place. - 94.
 After I won the fight at the boxing competition, I was taken to the hostel and allowed to watch Rangers play the European Cup Winners Cup Final on TV and given a can of Guinness by one of the staff Gerry Lonie.
 I didn't like the taste of it and never have, but that was me being rewarded for winning the fight.
 I stayed in the hostel that night and I'm not complaining about being given the drink, but that shouldn't be happening to a fourteen or fifteen year old boy.

-95. I know for a fact that both and the set of and and and were abused at St Mary's by Bill Franks the chef.
-He was having sex with them in the kitchen and he tried it on with me too.
-When I was throwing the tatties into the potato machine, he ran over and grabbed me from behind, pushed me up against the machine, rubbed against me and said 'Oh ho ho ho.'
-I told him if he did that one more time with me I would knock him out and he never tried anything with me again.
-The set of the set of came in to the kitchen and there were usually other people in the kitchen when Bill Franks did this.
+95. I know for a fact that both and and were abused at St Mary's by Bill Frank the chef.
+He was having sex with them in the kitchen and he tried it on with me too When I was throwing the tatties into the potato machine, he ran over and grabbed me from behind, pushed me up against the machine, rubbed against me and said 'Oh he ho ho.'
+I told him if he did that one more time with me I would knock him out and he never tried anything with me again. was there when he did it to me and I thin might have been there as well.
+That would happen to any new guy that came in to the kitchen and there were usually other people in the kitchen when Bi Franks did this.